Ninja’s established itself as a reliable manufacturer of high-performance – but surprisingly affordable – kitchenware.

 Unlike the Ninja Chef blender, Nutribullet’s combi blender includes two single serve cups with lids.

-• NutriBullet blender combo will take your nutrition extraction to the next level with the versatility of both a multi-serving...
+- Take your nutrition extraction to the next level with the power, precision and versatility of the nutribullet Blender Combo....

 You might find that useful if you want to pre-prepare a couple of smoothies for the gym, for example.
 All you need to do is add the blade attachment to the cup, invert it onto the base, and blitz your ingredients.